strangerstudios/pmpro-group-accounts/readme.txt

 Tested up to: 6.4.1
 Stable tag: TBD

-Sell memberships to corporate organizations, families, teams, or any group of people where one member pays for a collection of people to access your content individually.
+Sell group memberships where one member pays for a collection of people to access your content individually.

 == Description ==